200ug/golfed.xyz/content/posts/metamask-phishing-exploration.md

 ## Greetings

-Using the visible API token and chat ID I was able to find out a bit more about the bot itself via a `getMe` request and even send out randomly generated data to make it more difficult to detect any working seed phrases from large amount of responses:
+Using the API token and the chat ID I was able to find out a bit more information about the bot itself via a `getMe` request and even flood the operator's inbox with randomly generated data to make it more difficult to detect any actual seed phrases from a large amount of made-up responses:

 ```json
 {